crowdAI/train-schedule-optimisation-challenge-starter-kit/documentation/README.md

     - a set (actually, a directed acyclic graph) of _routes_ it could take from origin to destination, together with minimum running times on the sections and a list of resources that are occupied while the train is in this section.

 **Produce a timetable that**
--	does not violate any Functional Requirements
+-	does not violate any functional requirements
 -	does not violate any physical requirements, such as minimum running time on a route section
 -	does not result in resource occupation conflicts.

 A **timetable** is an assignment of a (continuous) time instant to each event.

+## Can you be more specific, what it means to 'not violate any functional/physical requirements'?

 ## A note on the `routes`

-A **route** actually consists of individual **route sections**.
+A `route` actually consists of individual `route sections`.
 The sections attach to one another head-to-tail to form a directed acyclic graph (DAG).
-Each vertex in this DAG is called an **event**.
+Each vertex in this DAG is called an `event`.
 It represents the event, when a train passes from one section to the next one._ We use the term `route graph` as a synonym for `route` in the following.
 A simple _route_ might look as follows - although realistic example have many more sections, typically between 50 and 100.

 ![](documentation/img/route_graph_naked.png)

-The graph encodes the set of possible _paths_ the train can take.
-The train __always starts on a source node__ (i.e. a node without incoming arcs) and __always ends on a sink node__ (a node without outgoing arcs).
-In order to solve the timetabling problem, you must choose for each train exactly one path through its route graph.
-Different paths may occupy different resources.
+The graph encodes the set of **possible** paths the train can take.
+The train __must always starts on a source node__ (i.e. a node without incoming arcs) and __must always ends on a sink node__ (a node without outgoing arcs).
+In order to solve the timetabling problem, you must choose for each train exactly one such path through its route graph.
+Different paths usually occupy different resources.
 Also, some paths may be preferable to others; for example some sections may have a penalty associated if they are used.
 You will learn more about all this in the discussion of the [input data model](documentation/input_data_model.md) and the [objective function](documentation/business_rules.md#objective-function).